TabbyML/tabby/README.md

 **CPU**

-Intel MKL officially supports Intel CPUs only (see [Key Specifications](https://software.intel.com/en-us/mkl)).
+We recommend using a recent Intel CPU and [Intel MKL](https://software.intel.com/en-us/mkl) for maximum performance.

+However, Intel MKL is known to run poorly on AMD CPUs.
+To improve AMD support, we recommend enabling the [oneDNN](https://github.com/oneapi-src/oneDNN) backend that will be automatically selected at runtime. oneDNN is included in all pre-built binaries of CTranslate2.

-When running CTranslate2 on other CPU vendors, we expect the code to run but at lower speed.
-Optimized execution on AMD and ARM is a future work (contributions are welcome!).
+Optimized execution on ARM is a future work (contributions are welcome!).

 **GPU**